 The type of damage that requires soffit repair can be caused by many different factors, but clogged gutters are often the source of the problem.
 When rainwater can't move out of the gutters, the standing water is easily blown into soffit vents in high winds, which causes the water damage problems we described above.
 Learn more about why gutter repair and cleaning are so important.
-Other possible sources of trouble include storm damage, faulty installation, sun exposure and rodent, bat or insect infestations.
+Other possible sources of trouble include storm damage, faulty installation, sun exposure, and rodent, bat, or insect infestations.

 Do All Roofs Have Soffits and Fascia?

 No, many don't.
-When it comes to soffit repair, Charleston, SC professionals on our team are typically called by residential customers.
+When it comes to soffit repair, in Charleston, SC professionals on our team are typically called by residential customers.
 That's because many commercial or industrial buildings are built with flat roofs that don't have overhanging eaves, so there's no need for soffit boards.
 That being said, there are still plenty of commercial buildings that do feature overhanging eaves with soffits and fascia boards—and business owners can rely on our expert team to handle soffit repair and soffit installation on commercial or industrial properties as well.

 What Type of Material is Best for Soffit Installation?

 When it's necessary to get a complete replacement done with a new soffit installation, there are a number of material options available.
 These days, aluminum or vinyl soffits are by far the most popular choices.
 They are lightweight, durable materials that resist the effects of decay and rust, so you can expect them to "hang in there" for a long time.
 The downside of aluminum is that while it doesn't rust, it can corrode.
 It's also not very good at holding on to paint if you are interested in changing the color of your soffit installation.
 For vinyl, one of the biggest downsides is that it can fade and crack in direct sunlight, so it may not be the best choice for a house that isn't shaded.